 Poznámky redaktora

-Enable register decimal value.
+register and the Questionable Data Enable register.
 The response the query therefore represents an

 instantaneous Snapshot the register state, the time that the query